jhxie/skaff/README.md

 ## Credit
 * [CMake](https://cmake.org) is developed and maintained by Kitware.
-* The colorscheme of GenMake's logo is inspired by this [example ](http://i34.photobucket.com/albums/d142/JanetB0601/ColorComboChallenge72.jpg).
+* The colorscheme of Skaff's logo is inspired by this [example ](http://i34.photobucket.com/albums/d142/JanetB0601/ColorComboChallenge72.jpg).
 * The **BSD-2-Clause** badge is from [here